 Is ETL software needed to build a model-driven DSS?

+ETL refers to software used in the process of extracting data from a data source, transforming or altering the data so it is useful for decision support or another need, and then loading the transformed data into a new data store, i.e., an RDBMS, a flat file, or spreadsheet.
 Extract, transform and load (ETL) tasks are part of building many types of DSS, including some model-driven DSS.
-BUT, the ETL software developed for creating and refreshing large data stores from transaction, enterprise resources planning (ERP) and/or operating systems is NOT needed for model-driven DSS.
+BUT, the complex ETL software developed for creating and refreshing large data stores created from transaction processing, enterprise resources planning (ERP) and/or operational systems is usually NOT needed for model-driven DSS.

 Model-driven DSS use complex financial, simulation, and/or optimization models to provide decision support.
 The needed data sets are usually small, and certainly much smaller than the 500 megabyte-5 terabyte data stores common with data-driven DSS.